sheinasim/FindContaminantsFromBlob/README.md

 # FindContaminantsFromBlob
-Print list of contigs identified as "Not Arthropod" from using the Blobtools taxrule: bestsumorder
+Print list of contigs identified as "Not Insect" from using the Blobtools taxrule: bestsumorder

-This script is designed to be run on the output of the blobtools pipeline following adding hits from blast and or diamondblast.
+This script is designed to be run on the output of the blobtools pipeline following adding hits from blast and or diamond blast.

 Dependencies: